Jobin-S/tkinder-calculator/README.md

 <b>Status:</b> Developing for more features.<br>
 <b>Stable Version:</b> Version available in this  repository is stable.<br><br>

-<b>Latest update feature: </b>In the latest version their was a problem that When User inputs more character it will get out of the screen.<br>
+<b>Latest update feature: </b>In the old version their was a problem that When User inputs more character it will get out of the screen.<br>
-In this update I added an if statement under the [btn_cliked](#btn_clicked) funtion to excecute and check the length everytime user inputs.
+In this update I added an if statement under the [btn_clicked](#btn_clicked) funtion to excecute and check the length everytime user inputs.
 When the display gets 11 character the charcter shows by two lines.
 When it gets 22 display gets full of character and decrease the character length and get upto 90 character.